 Sustainable Vegetable Production: Screening Cover Crops for Water Use Efficiency

-To identify and evaluate winter cover crops that can help improve early plant establishment (reducing wind erosion effects and soil crusting) while minimizing interference with plant growth and soil water storage while contributing to better farm nutrient management and soil quality;
+- To identify and evaluate winter cover crops that can help improve early plant establishment (reducing wind erosion effects and soil crusting) while minimizing interference with plant growth and soil water storage and while contributing to better farm nutrient management and soil quality;

-To identify and evaluate summer cover crops that can help improve nutrient cycling and late season weed management while minimizing water establishment requirements;
+To identify and evaluate summer cover crops that can help improve nutrient cycling and late-season weed management while minimizing water establishment requirements;

-To conduct these studies in a variety of different climatic conditions (regional within Utah), with different vegetable crops (cucurbits, tomatoes, corn, other crops) and cropping systems (organic and non-organic);
+To conduct these studies in a variety of different climatic conditions (regional within Utah) with different vegetable crops (cucurbits, tomatoes, corn, other crops) and cropping systems (organic and non-organic);

-To disseminate this information to Utah’s farmers, service agencies, and other potential user groups at farm field days, through print and electronic media and at state, regional and national meetings.
+To disseminate this information to Utah’s farmers, service agencies and other potential user groups at farm field days, through print and electronic media and at state, regional and national meetings.

 Impacts and Contributions/Outcomes

 April 5, 2010 – Graduate student gave an oral on the 2008-09 research findings to the department of Plants, Soils and Climate as part of the weekly seminar series at Utah State University.